pradhansnehashish5-dev/Customer_Churn_Analysis/README.md

-# 📊 Customer Churn Analysis
+# 📊 Telecom Customer Churn Analysis using Python

-## 📌 Project Overview
-This project analyzes telecom customer churn data to identify the major factors influencing customer retention and churn behavior.
+This project analyzes telecom customer churn data to identify patterns and factors affecting customer retention.

-The analysis focuses on customer contracts, tenure, monthly charges, internet services, and support-related services.
+The analysis explores customer behavior based on:
+- Contract type
+- Tenure
+- Monthly charges
+- Internet services
+- Support-related services

+The objective is to discover high-risk customer groups and provide actionable business recommendations to reduce churn.

 ---